Cognisable offence

 Cognisable offence and non-cognisable offence are classifications of crime used in the legal system of India, Sri Lanka, Bangladesh and Pakistan.
-Non-cognisable offences includes misbehavior, public annoyance etc., while cognisable offences are more serious crimes.
+Non-cognisable offences includes misbehaviour, public annoyance etc., while cognisable offences are more serious crimes.

 Definition

 Generally, cognisable offence means an offence in which a police officer has the authority to make an arrest without a warrant and to start an investigation with or without the permission of a court.
 By contrast, in the case of a non-cognisable offence, a police officer does not have the authority to make an arrest without a warrant and an investigation cannot be initiated without a court order.
 The police can file a first information report (FIR) only for cognisable offences.
 In cognisable cases police can make an investigation without prior permission of a magistrate.
 Cognisable cases are more serious than non-cognisable cases.
 Normally, serious offences are defined as cognisable and usually carry a sentence of 3 years or more.

 For a non-cognisable offence, a community service register is registered instead of a first information report.